-Whether one’s goal is to become a licensed professional counselor or a lay counselor in ministry, Crown’s 60-hour online Masters Degree in Counseling is designed to equip students with the necessary skills to effectively help people in need.
+Whether one’s goal is to become a licensed professional counselor or a lay counselor in ministry, Crown’s 60-credit hour online Masters Degree in Counseling is designed to equip students with the necessary skills to effectively help people in need.
 This degree satisfies the academic requirements for licensure as a professional counselor in the state of Minnesota, as well as many other states.
 This degree is offered primarily online, with a four-day residency on the beautiful Crown campus in May each year.
 The integration of a Christian worldview into the profession of counseling is emphasized throughout the program.

-The online Master’s in Counseling will prepare students for the MN state LPC licensure exam.
+The online Master’s in Counseling will prepare students for the MN state LPCC licensure exam.
 Coursework satisfies the Minnesota Board of Behavioral Health and Therapy’s requirements in each area of counselor development.
-Additionally, a structured 700 hour internship experience, as required by MN LPC licensure requirements, is built into the program, enabling students to practice their skills under close supervision prior to entering the field officially.
+Additionally, a structured 700 hour internship experience, as required by MN LPCC licensure requirements, is built into the program, enabling students to practice their skills under close supervision prior to entering the field officially.
 Before enrolling in this program students should consult the rules and regulations regarding Professional Licensed Counseling for the particular state that they wish to practice in, to ensure that the program fulfills the requirements of their state.